Effective algorithm of analysis of integrability via the Ziglin's method: Effective algorithm of application of the Ziglin's method.

-There is a couple of issues also worth being commented on.
+There are several issues also worth being commented on.
 First, there is a difficulty which is more technical than conceptual, it is related to the localization of the singularities of the solution $x$ (step 3 in the method above).
 Certainly it is impossible to go around all the loops in $\mathbb{C}$, so we have to restrict the analysis to some compact domain and go around the points of some finite grid.
-That is we do not try to construct the whole monodromy group, but only its subgroup, which is however usually enough to reveal the obstruction to integrability.
+That is we do not try to construct the whole monodromy group, but only its subgroup, which is however usually enough to reveal the obstruction to integrability (cf. the example of \cite{maciejewski}).
 Second, we have not discussed here the issue of resonant transformations.
-But, given the symplectic nature of the monodromy transformations this problem arises only from relatively large size of the system (\ref{2syst1}) in question.
+But, given the symplectic nature of the monodromy transformations (cf. section \ref{sympl}) this problem arises only from relatively large size of the system (\ref{2syst1}) in question: for example with two couples of complex eigenvalues the non-resonant transformation corresponds to non-collinearity of two vectors which is an open condition so it can be guaranteed by a numerical test.
 In this setting let us also note that one does not have to perform the reduction (in step 2 of the method) of the system of variational equations (\ref{syst_lin}), it is only necessary to know that it can be performed.
-It is also important to mention that since the final action (step 5) is the verification an open condition of the commutator non-vanishing, it is perfectly correct from the point of view of the accuracy of numerical integration.
+It is also important to mention that since the final action (step 5) is also the verification of an open condition of the commutator non-vanishing, it is perfectly correct from the point of view of the accuracy of numerical integration.